glee73/healthcare_outreach_scraper/README.md

 to be so messy.
 I should have taken a look at more of the data before moving on to run my program on the entire website.
 If that had been the case, I would have caught special cases earlier and created an output file with cleaner data.
-But at the end of the day, this served our purposes quite well!
+But at the end of the day, this served our purposes quite well, and I learned a lot about working with real data in the process!

 Next time I write a web scraper, I will also look into multithreading because this was really slow.